g-duclos/scprep/README.md

 ```

 **Docker Image Features:**
-- Pre-installed R 4.0.0+ with all required dependencies
+- Pre-installed R 4.2.1+ with all required dependencies
-- Seurat, Matrix, Biobase, and other dependencies configured
+- Seurat v5, Matrix, Biobase, biomaRt, and other dependencies configured
 - Optimized for single-cell RNA-Seq workflows
 - Volume mounting for data input/output